arturadib/agility/_index.md

     $$.document.add(message);
 <div class="demo"></div>

-A more compact initialization syntax is also supported for smaller objects:
+A more compact syntax is also supported, and is handy when dealing with simple objects:

     :::javascript
     // Hello World